CODAIT/stocator/README.md

 ### Using Stocator without compiling Apache Spark

 It is possible to execute Apache Spark with Stocator, without compiling Apache Spark.
 Just make sure that Stocator jars on the class path.
-Alternatively, build Stocator with
+Build Stocator with

 		mvn clean package -Pall-in-one

 Directory `stocator/target` contains standalone jar `stocator-X.Y.Z-jar-with-dependencies.jar`.

+The best is to extend Spark's class path to include Stocator jar.
+Edit `conf/spark-defaults.conf` and add Stocator to the class path.
+For example

+	spark.driver.extraClassPath=/<PATH>/stocator/target/stocator-X-Y-Z-jar-with-dependencies.jar
+	spark.executor.extraClassPath=/<PATH>/stocator/target/stocator-X-Y-Z-jar-with-dependencies.jar

-Run Apache Spark with
+Another option is to run Apache Spark with

 	./bin/spark-shell --jars stocator-X.Y.Z-jar-with-dependencies.jar
+However this is less adviced, as Spark will copy Stocator jar to the executors, which may consume time.

 ### Using Stocator with Apache Spark compilation